TomLingham/Au-Canary/README.md

 commits that you make notifying the projects maintainers that you have not been compelled by the Australian Government or an Australian Government agency to add some form of backdoor in your contribution.

+Then, if you have been compelled by the Australian Government to include a back door or some other flaw into a system, all you have to do is remove this from your commit messages.

 It adds it after the first line so that it doesn't show up in short commits, but can easily be checked by CI or by looking at the full commit message.